Come, share the gifts of God with us,

 Worship

-We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month and festivals.
-Other Sundays are Service of the Word.
-Worship with the Band next happens in April, date tba.
+We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month and festivals: October 6 and 20.
+Worship with the Band is on October 13, Thanksgiving Sunday.
+Reformation Sunday, October 27, is Service of the Word.

 As we meet, we record the services.
 They are uploaded later on Sunday to our YouTube channel, ‘Our Saviour’s Lutheran Church of Thunder Bay’.